Zermelo's categoricity theorem

-Zermelo's categoricity theorem was proven by Ernst Zermelo in 1930.
-It states that all models of a certain second-order version of the Zermelo-Fraenkel axioms of set theory are isomorphic to a member of a certain class of sets.
+In mathematical set theory, Zermelo's categoricity theorem was proved by Ernst Zermelo in 1930.
+It states that all models of a certain second-order version of the Zermelo–Fraenkel axioms of set theory are isomorphic to a member of a certain class of sets.

 Statement

-Let $\mathrm{ZFC}^2$ denote Zermelo-Fraenkel set theory, but with a second-order version of the axiom of replacement formulated as follows:
+Let $\mathrm{ZFC}^2$ denote Zermelo–Fraenkel set theory, but with a second-order version of the axiom of replacement formulated as follows: